vero-nika-2828/yasmin-jas-photography/README.md

 16. I want customers to see how satisfied other customers are with my service
 17. I want to provide interesting content which will prompt potential customers to hire me
-18. I want to know which photo categories are more ind demand
+18. I want to know which photo categories are more in demand

 # Design

 ## Design choices

 This site  will be visited by pet owners, nature enthusiast as well as business owners who want to advertise their product to increase their sales and therefore the site needs to cater for all these customers.
-The site should look profesional with friendly and playful/creative tone and include photo examples.
+The site should look professional with friendly and playful/creative tone and include photo examples.

 ## Colour scheme

-The main colors of the website are black, golden yellow and sligthly brighter shades of those colours.
-Black colors were used in order to indicate profesioanlity and elegance while gold was used to add a bit of contrast in order to catch the visitor's eye while at the same time this warm color indicate  playfullness and evokes positive feeling about the services offered.
+The main colors of the website are black, golden yellow and slightly brighter shades of those colours.
+Black colors were used in order to indicate professionality and elegance while gold was used to add a bit of contrast in order to catch the visitor's eye while at the same time this warm color indicate  playfulness and evokes positive feeling about the services offered.
 Text color is mainly black for better contrast.
-White, yellow and brigther shades of yellow were used to emphasise certain text or for better contrast on dark background.
+White, yellow and brighter shades of yellow were used to emphasise certain text or for better contrast on dark background.

 ![Color scheme](./assets/readme%20_docs/color-scheme.jpg)